 When my asexuality is perceived as conditional it also becomes something to be fixed and subsequently rectified.
 If I just worked on being social and/or fought against my autism, then I could theoretically become sexual or “normal.”
 There is therefore an assumption that being asexual is not only “unnatural,” but that it is a lessor or inferior way of living in comparison to being sexual.
 If only I had found the right person.
 If only I was not autistic.
 If only I was not anti-social.
 If only, if only, if only…

-When asexuality is unconditional, it becomes more difficult to confront, understand, and accept as legitimate.
-When asexuality is conditional, I can still be "fixed" and molded into sexual normalcy.
-Not all hope was yet lost.
+When asexuality is unconditional it becomes far more difficult to confront, understand, and accept as legitimate.
+When asexuality is conditional, I am still able to be molded into sexual normalcy.
+To them, not all hope was yet lost.
 I just had to keep searching for the right person.
-I just had to go to counseling and fight my autism.
+I just had to get some counseling and fight my autism.
 I just had to stop being so shy and anti-social.
-To them, these were solutions that could very well save me from what they so surely perceived as an impossible and dismal life of asexual existence.
-I just had to change my outlook, my position, my behavior, my state of being, my mental framework, and/or my existence.
-For, how could I ever be content without sex?
+To them, these were the solutions that could very well save me from what they so surely perceived as an impossible and dismal life of living as an asexual.
+Ijust had to change my outlook, my position, my behavior, my state of being, my mental framework, and/or my existence.
+For, how could I ever be content in life as an asexual?

 Michael Paramo is an asexual Latinx demiguy located in southern California.
 They are currently a graduate student who has been selected to present their research at national conferences, such as by the International Association for the Study of Popular Music's U.S. branch, the Popular Culture Association, as well as the National Women's Studies Association.
 They are the founder of The Asexual and the Editor-in-Chief of The Asexual journal.
 Twitter: @Michael_Paramo